 - Independent Living Services: support self-sufficiency.
-For more information, call 1-877-787-8999 or go to https://hhs.texas.gov/services/disability/ independent-living - Deaf and Hard of Hearing Services: serve Texans with hearing loss, providing information and training, communication strategies, and assistive technologies.
-To find out more go to http://www.twc.state.tx.us/partners/independent-livingservices-older-individuals-who-are-blind - Specialized Telecommunications Assistance Program: helps pay for specialized phones for people with disabilities that interfere with use of standard phones.
-For more information call 1-877-787-8999.

-• Vocational Rehabilitation Program: helps Texans with disabilities prepare for, find, and keep jobs.
-For more information call 1-800-628-5115.
+For more information, call 512-371-7353. - Deaf and Hard of Hearing Services: serve Texans with hearing loss, providing information and training, communication strategies, and assistive technologies.
+To find out more, call 512-438-4880 or email dhhs.mailbox@hhs.state.tx. - Specialized Telecommunications Assistance Program: helps pay for specialized phones for people with disabilities that interfere with use of standard phones.
+For more information, call 512-438-4880 or email bryant.robinson@hhs.texas.gov - Vocational Rehabilitation Program: helps Texans with disabilities prepare for, find, and keep jobs.
+For more information call 1-512-936-6400.

 In addition, the Texas Workforce Commission has a Division for Blind Services that provides information, counseling, and training for individuals who are interested in working.
-For more information call 1-800-628-5115.
+For more information call 1-512-936-3388.